dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ```

-The current thread installation in done in the instalL_tomcat()) function at the thread level.
+The current thread installation (data plane operation) is done in the instalL_tomcat()) function at the thread level.

 install_tomcat() is called by threaded_install() at the process level. threaded_install runs at the per process level.

-threaded_install is called by run_test in the tomcat_worker function and is the ideal place to put much of the new code blocks below.
+threaded_install is called by run_test in the tomcat_worker function and is the ideal place to put much of the new adaptive watchdog
+code.

-The EC2 node setup phase is done prior to the install_tomcat phase for obvious reasons.
-The EC2 node setup code is mostly in
+The EC2 node setup phase (control plane) is done prior to the install_tomcat phase for obvious reasons.
-tomcat_worker() function.
-The call to run_test() in tomcat_worker() is done after all of the EC2 node setup code.
-So at this
+The EC2 node setup code is mostly in the tomcat_worker() function.
+The call to run_test() in tomcat_worker() is done after all
-point the max  number of RequestLimitExceeded retries can be assessed and incorporated into the function that calculates the
+of the EC2 node setup code.
+So at this point the max  number of RequestLimitExceeded retries (a control plane metric)
-adaptive watchdog timer value (the function below named get_watchdog_timeout).
+can be assessed and incorporated into the function that calculates the adaptive watchdog timer value (the function below named
+get_watchdog_timeout).
+The WATCHDOG_TIMEOUT is a data plan operation that is a timeout for the tomcat installation commands that
+are sent to the node once the SSH connection is opened up.

-This is the current watchdog code which invokes the retry_with_backoff function above (there are several of these code blocks in
+This is the code which invokes the retry_with_backoff function above (there are several of these code blocks in
-tomcat_worker() ):
+tomcat_worker() to exponentially back off during periods of API contention as the security rules are applied to the ndoes on the
+backend after the authorize_security_group_ingress method is invoked:

 ```